 What kind of personal information do we collect and hold?

 We only collect personal information about you which is reasonably necessary for our functions or activities.
-The type of personal information which we collect and hold about you may vary depending on the nature of our interactions with you.
+The types of personal information which we collect and hold about you may vary depending on the nature of our interactions with you.

 How do we collect your personal information?

 We only collect personal information about you in a manner that is lawful.